mvac7/fR3eL_VDP_TMS9918A_Lib/docs/HOWTO.md

 	SCREEN(GRAPHIC1);
 ```

-##### Notes:

-It's important to note that the SCREEN function doesn't behave like the BIOS functions with the same purpose (CHGMOD, INITXT, INIGRP, etc.).
-This is because the graphics will be provided by the developer, and there's no need to duplicate this work.

-This function writes the same configuration of the different tables used in the MSX system to the VDP registers and fills the VRAM name table with the value 0.

-The sprite attribute table is also initialized with all values ​​set to 0 except for the Y position, which is set to a hide position (209).

-It doesn't set the MSX system font patterns in text modes (TEXT1 or GRAPHIC1).
-You'll need to copy the tileset required for your program to VRAM.

-It's also important to note that, in GRAPHIC2 (Screen 2) and MULTICOLOR (Screen 3) modes,
-the name table will not be initialized with consecutive values ​​(usually used to display a graphic without using repeated tiles).
-For this case, you can use the SortG2map or SortMCmap functions.

-The ink and background colors of the COLOR function are only useful in text mode, as the BIOS uses these values ​​to initialize the color table for the other modes.
-In all other modes, you can use this function to adjust the screen border color.

-Because the VDP registers cannot be queried, writing their values ​​has been included in the system variables used by the MSX.
-If you want to adapt this library to another computer, you would need to remove it or move it to available memory.

 <br/>

 #### 4.1.2 COLOR

 <table>
 <tr><th colspan=3 align="left">COLOR</th></tr>
-<tr><td colspan=3>
-Put the ink, background and foreground colors.<br/>This function has different behaviors depending on the screen mode.<br/>
+<tr><td colspan=3>Put the ink, background and foreground colors.<br/>This function has different behaviors depending on the screen mode.<br/>
 In Text1 mode, the color change is instantaneous except the border color which has no effect.<br/>
-In GRAPHIC1, GRAPHIC2 and Multicolor modes, only the border color has an instant effect.
-Ink and background colors are only used when starting the screen with the SCREEN() function.
+In Graphic1, Graphic2 and MultiColor modes, only the border color has an instant effect.<br/>
+Ink and background colors are only used when starting the screen with the SCREEN() function.</td></tr>
-</td></tr>
 <tr><th>Function</th><td colspan=2>COLOR(ink, background, border)</td></tr>
 <tr><th rowspan=3>Input</th><td>char</td><td>Ink color (0-15)</td></tr>
 <tr><td>char</td><td>Background color (0-15)</td></tr>
 <tr><td>char</td><td>Border color (0-15)</td></tr>
 <tr><th>Output</th><td colspan=2>-</td></tr>
 </table>

+You can use the definitions: [3.6 Color Names](#36-Color-Names)

 ##### Examples: